Mon-Fri: 7:30AM - 5:30PM

 Thrifty Road Safety Tips for Parents with a New Baby

-AUTO REPAIR SERVICESOnce you’re expecting, you suddenly become acutely aware of all the dangers there are in the world; your child will need careful protection in every aspect of life.
-In prepping for baby’s safety today, however, it’s important that you don’t sacrifice saving funds for her future.
+Once you’re expecting, you suddenly become acutely aware of all the dangers in the world; your child will need careful protection in every aspect of life.
+In prepping for the baby’s safety today, it’s important that you don’t sacrifice saving funds for her future.
 Being thorough and budget-conscious is best.

+The proper car seat installation is even more important than most people are aware of.
 With all that in mind, it doesn’t take long for new parents to realize that a car seat is only the beginning of protecting a little one while on the road.
 Here’s a quick parent’s guide to staying safe with a baby on board.
-The proper installation of the car seat is even more important than most people are aware of.
-Here is a link to the National Highway Traffic Safety Administration website with more information, including a link to where you can have your seat inspected before that first ride!
+Here is a link to the National Highway Traffic Safety Administration website with more information, including where you can have your seat inspected before that first ride!

 Technology Can Make Life Easier